sam-haff/air-quality-analysis/README.md

 - Realtime data is ingested via API(slow but it's the only source of up to date data).
 The corresponding flow is scheduled to be run every 8h.

 Before any ingestion can happen, first we need the description of the sensors topology.
 It contains the information about all available locations across the full histroy timeline.
 It includes information about the country, concrete geo(latitude, longitude) and time range, on which the location was active.
 All that is useful for the ingestion operations to ingest data selectively(base on the country and/or time range).

-### Motivation ###
-Having a dataplatform that provides readily available data in the suitable for processing format is crucial for extracting insights in every data related field.
-As air pollution problem is clearly very relevant nowadays, to able to acknowledge it we need the data.
-Otherwise, if we don't have the data it the same if we didn't see a problem.
-The data is our eyes in some sense.
-Sadly, having the data is not enough, as it also needs to stay relevant and be stored in the right format for efficient updates and processing.
-This projects aims to achieve that for the air quality data, while also developing the analytics to present the state of current air pollution as clear as possible.